 }

 deny rules take priority over allow rules.
+The ask list forces a confirmation even if the tool would normally be auto-approved.
 If a command matches both an allow and a deny rule, it will be blocked.
 In practice, this hierarchy lets you create "allow everything except" policies.

 Bash(rm -rf *) | Blocks all recursive deletions | Protection against errors |